 The RECCO® Rescue System is a two-part system.
-Manufactures attach a small Band-Aid-sized reflector (sometimes called a "chip") into clothing, boots, helmets, Ortovox avalanche transceivers, etc. The reflector is a passive device and does not require batteries or any user attention.
+Manufacturers attach a small Band-Aid-sized reflector (sometimes called a "chip") into clothing, boots, helmets, Ortovox avalanche transceivers, etc. The reflector is a passive device and does not require batteries or any user attention.
 A special detector, which is used by professional rescuers, transmits a signal that is reflected back to the detector.
 The system is analogous to submarine sonar—the detector sends a signal that bounces off the chip and is received by the detector.
 The RECCO detector has a range of up to 120 meters through the air, 20 meters through dry snow, 10 meters in wet snow, and 8 inches in water.

 These special detectors are used by more than 700 ski areas and search and rescue teams.
 The RECCO detector is a worthy addition to the professional's search arsenal, but the system is not intended to replace avalanche transceivers.
 Even more so than avalanche transceivers, becoming proficient with a RECCO detector requires practice.